 • safeguarding policies properly implemented

-• all teachers must attend the GSS’s bespoke training and development program
+• all teachers must attend the GSS’s bespoke ‘Teacher Training and Development

 • work with our ‘on the job’ coaching and inspection/monitoring team